 MESSAGE FROM THE CROWN.

-In the House of Commons, Lord Castlerosse, the Comptroller of the Household, appeared at the bar, and read the following message from her Majesty:-"I have received your address respecting the formation of a department of public justice, and have given directions that it shall receive the attention which its importance
+In the House of Commons, Lord Castlerosse, the Comptroller of the Household, appeared at the bar, and read the following message from her Majesty:-"I have that it shall receive the attention which its importance deserves."

 ECCLESIASTICAL COMMISSION.